Kumneger0/clispot/docs/guide.md

 ### Authentication

+Before you can authenticate, you need to set up your Spotify API credentials.
+For detailed instructions on how to do this, please see the [Building from Source](install.md).

 On first run, clispot will:
 1. Start a local web server on port 9292
 2. Open your default browser to Spotify's authorization page
 3. Ask you to authorize the application
 4. Save the authentication token to `~/.clispot/token.json`

 The token is automatically refreshed when needed.
-You only need to authenticate once (unless you revoke access in Spotify settings).
+You only need to authenticate once (unless you revoke it).

 ## Usage